 When someone with cystic fibrosis (CF) develops severe lung disease, a lung transplant may be an option.
 People with CF receiving lung transplants remain a small percent of the total CF population and most who get a lung transplant are 30 or older.
 According to the 2017 Patient Registry Annual Data Report, 264 people with CF had received a transplant in 2017 while 146 had been accepted and remained on the waiting list.1

 How common are lung transplants among cystic fibrosis patients?

-The CF Foundation reports that 90% of people with CF are alive 1 year after their transplant surgery, and more than 50% are alive 5 years later.2 A Canadian study found that patients who received a lung transplant for CF actually lived longer than people who received lung transplants for other reasons.3
+The CF Foundation reports that up to half of the people with CF who have had lung transplants were alive 9.5 years after their transplant.2 A Canadian study found that patients who received a lung transplant for CF actually lived longer than people who received lung transplants for other reasons.3